Ensembles provably learn equivariance through data augmentation: Discrete Rotation experiment details

 \subsection{Hardware}

-We trained our ensemble models on a cluster using NVIDIA Tesla T4 GPUs with 16GB RAM per unit.
+The $C_4$-experiments were performed on a cluster using NVIDIA Tesla T4 GPUs with 16GB RAM per unit.
 The total compute time for training all 3000 individual models for $10$ epochs each is estimated at $\sim 115$ hours.
+The $C_{16}$-experiments were made on the same cluster, but instead using NVIDIA Tesla A40 GPUs with 64GB RAM per unit.
+These experiments (\texttt{BILINEAR} and \texttt{NEAREST}) used a total of $\sim 800$ compute hours.
+This estimate does not include test runs during debugging etc.